UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 <iframe src="/module5/charts/lightness-vs-hues.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: On this slide we have represented the values of one of the dataframe columns with different colour combinations.
+Notes: On this slide, we have represented the values of one of the dataframe columns with different colour combinations.
 Using the correct colour combination might at first seem like a matter of aesthetics rather than an important part of data visualization, but it can have a